oracle/weblogic-toolkit-ui/documentation/2.0/content/navigate/project-settings.md

 The default choice to store credentials, `Store Encrypted in Project File`, uses a passphrase-based encryption built into the application that allows the credentials to be stored inline in the WKT Project file.
-The algorithms and techniques used follow the current industry standards and recommendations; however, because this project is open source, you can look at the details, if you are interested.
+The algorithms and techniques used follow the current industry standards and recommendations.
+Since this project is open source, you can look at the details, if you are interested.
 The only downside to this approach is that, because the passphrase itself is never stored, you must share the passphrase with any other users that should be able to use the WKT Project file.